Josh explores the deep jungles, cenotes and ruins of the Yucatan Peninsula in Mexico.

 From bullfighting in Tijuana to whale watching in Magdalena Bay to seafood tostadas just about anywhere, there's a lot to discover on the Baja California peninsula.

-Tacos, the pyramids of Teotihuacán, Cinco de Mayo, Los Cabos, mariachi bands, Oscar De La Hoya and kayaking on the Sea of Cortez are a few reasons why we love the Mexicans.
+Tacos, the pyramids of Teotihuacán, Cinco de Mayo, Los Cabos, mariachi bands, Oscar De La Hoya and kayaking on the Sea of Cortez are a few reasons why we love this country.

 From sportfishing to scuba diving in ancient Mayan cenotes, a weekend in Mexico has something for everyone.